 Failing to report pet ownership when applying for homeowners insurance can lead to denied claims.
 Insurers require accurate information to assess risk and determine what’s covered.

 - Pet damage refers to damage your pet causes to your home or belongings, like scratched floors or chewed furniture.
-Homeowners insurance generally does not cover this type of damage.
+Homeowners insurance generally doesn't cover this type of damage.

 - Pet liability refers to the injuries or losses your pet causes to others, which falls under personal liability coverage.
 This is the type of pet-related damage your homeowners insurance may cover, depending on the situation and your policy.

-What Pets or Breeds Are Typically Excluded From Homeowners Insurance?
+What Pets or Breeds Are Usually Excluded From Homeowners Insurance?

 Homeowners insurance companies often restrict or exclude coverage for certain dog breeds and exotic animals due to perceived risk.
 These exclusions can impact your liability coverage if your pet causes injury or property damage.